Is Low-Dose Naltrexone a Miracle Drug?

 At Ria Health, naltrexone is an integral part of our innovative treatment plan.
 We use it—in normal, 50mg doses—to help make the craving for alcohol gradually fade away over time.
 If you think lower dosages of the medication might help you with another condition, we advise you to check with your doctor first.

-Many patients are skeptical of opioids for pain relief.
-And recent publicity on the opioid addiction crisis only highlights the dangers of these medications.
-But as the institutions above have noted, LDN is inexpensive.
+As the institutions above have noted, LDN is inexpensive.
 Given its apparent effectiveness—and with such a wide array of treatment options—it is likely to increase in popularity.
 We share the cautious optimism of many researchers, scientists, and medical professionals.

 As Dr. Bruce Vrooman, professor at Dartmouth’s Geisel School of Medicine notes, “Patients may report that this is indeed a game changer.
-It may truly help them with their activities, help them feel better.”
+It may truly help them with their activities, and help them feel better.”

 Have questions about online alcohol treatment?